halfaaa/Data-Science-and-Machine-Learning-Introduction/README.md

-# Matplotlib.introduction
+# Data Science and Machine Learning Introduction
-a basic introduction to Matplotlib library
+a basic introduction to Data Science and Machine Learning